PolishSymfonyCommunity/PSSBlogBundle/README.rst

 PSSBlogBundle
 ========================

-Symfony2 blog bundle based on the WordPress database mode.
+Symfony2 blog bundle is based on the WordPress database model.